anderslanglands/ustr/README.md

 ![raft bench](ustring_bench_raft.png)

 # Testing
-Note that tests must be run with RUST_TEST_THREADS=1 or some tests will fail due to concurrent tests filling the cache.
+Note that tests must be run with RUST_TEST_THREADS=1 or some tests will fail due to concurrent tests filling the cache or segfaults caused by concurrently clearing the cache.
+Note that this cannot happen in user code if you don't call the hidden functions documented DO NOT CALL.
+If you do, well you were warned.

 # Why?
 It is common in certain types of applications to use strings as identifiers, but not really do any processing with them.
 To paraphrase from OIIO's ustring documentation...